 Should I learn programming?
 Which language?

 Some programming languages are more beginner-friendly than others, but I strongly believe any popular programming language with good documentation and a sizable community is good enough to start.
-All programming languages operate on a similar set of principles, so switching between languages isn’t as daunting as it may seem.
+All programming languages operate on a shared set of principles, so switching between languages isn’t as daunting as it may seem.

 Is the tool X better than Y?
 Is one language better than the other?